Sunday-Okey/Data_Wrangling_Project/README.md

-# Data Wrangling Project
+# Data Wrangling/ Text mining Project

 ## Introduction
 Real-world data rarely comes clean.
-Using Python and its libraries, I will gather data from a variety of sources and in a variety of formats, assess its quality and tidiness, then clean it.
+Using Python and its libraries, I  gathered data from a variety of sources and in a variety of formats, assessed its quality and tidiness, then clean it.
 This is called data wrangling.
-I will document my wrangling efforts in a Jupyter Notebook, plus showcase them through analyses and visualizations using Python (and its libraries) and/or SQL.
+I documented my wrangling efforts in a Jupyter Notebook, plus showcase them through analyses and visualizations using Python (and its libraries) and/or SQL.

-The dataset that i will be wrangling (and analyzing and visualizing) is the tweet archive of Twitter user @dog_rates, also known as WeRateDogs.
+The dataset that I used in this wrangling project is the tweet archive of Twitter user @dog_rates, also known as WeRateDogs.
 WeRateDogs is a Twitter account that rates people's dogs with a humorous comment about the dog.
 These ratings almost always have a denominator of 10.
 The numerators, though?
 Almost always greater than 10.
 11/10, 12/10, 13/10, etc. Why?
 Because "they're good dogs Brent."
 WeRateDogs has over 4 million followers and has received international media coverage.

 WeRateDogs downloaded their Twitter archive and sent it to Udacity via email exclusively for me to use in this project.
 This archive contains basic tweet data (tweet ID, timestamp, text, etc.) for all 5000+ of their tweets as they stood on August 1, 2017.
 More on this soon.